w5xd/PacketThermostat/Commands.md

  any reason the Packet Thermostat loses power, the HVAC_SETTINGS are restored to what they were at the previous HVAC COMMIT (not necessarily the previous HVAC_SETTINGS)</li>
 <li><code>HVAC FAN=ON</code> or <code>HVAC FAN=OFF</code><br/>
+ This command only has effect when the Packet Thermostat is in HEAT, COOL or AUTO type.<br/>
 Sets or clears the ventilation fan to continuous ON mode.</li>
 <li><code>HVAC NAME=&lt;name&gt;</code>
 <br/>The name displayed for the current TYPE and MODE in the LCD.
 Five characters maximum.</li>